deckhouse/deckhouse/candi/cloud-providers/aws/docs/LAYOUTS.md

 description: "Schemes of placement and interaction of resources in AWS when working with the Deckhouse cloud provider."
 ---

-Three layouts are supported.
+Two layouts are supported.
 Below is more information about each of them.

 ## WithoutNAT